 The Trial Balance format includes the following information:

 - Report header: Company Name and date

-- Columns: Ledger account codes if used and names, credit and debit.
+- Columns: Ledger account codes if used and account names, credits and debits amount

 Trial Balance Example

-Below is an example which was downloaded from Quickbooks into Excel.
-The figures include all the balances from both the balance sheet and Profit and Loss account.
-When all the figures are totalled at the bottom of the report, the credits and debits will balance.
+Below is an example downloaded from Quickbooks into Excel.
+The figures include all the balances from both the balance sheet and the Profit and Loss account.
+The totals of debits and credits are the same and, therefore, it balances.

 Return from what is a trial balance to Accounting basics page.

 Further reading on what is a trial balance is available in Wikipedia.